The sword of Charlemagne or the saber of Attila?

 Some other historians call this weapon the saber of Attila and think that it had been taken from the Avars by the Franks.

 If you regard late-Avar tribesmen as proto-Hungarians, then we can trace back the sabers of chief Árpád’s nomads until that age.
 Although this particular saber was said to have been Attila’s saber, it is thought to have been made centuries later.

-According to a Hungarian Székely legend (the Székelys regard themselves related to the Huns), it was the youngest son of King Attila, Csaba who inherited the famous sword.
+According to a Hungarian Székely legend (the Székelys regard themselves as related to the Huns), it was the youngest son of King Attila, Csaba who inherited the famous sword.
 Csaba took it to the steppes of Scythia, and it was Chief Árpád (845-907) who brought it back to the Carpathian Basin, after a few centuries.
 Then, it was King Salamon of the Árpád Dynasty (1053-1087) who gifted it to the Austrians.

 Later, this particular saber became a ceremonial weapon of the Holy Roman Emperor and had its role in his coronation.

-When the son of King Habsburg Ferdinand was crowned as Emperor in 1562, he had a chance to take it in his hand.
+When they crowned the son of King Habsburg Ferdinand as Emperor in 1562, he had a chance to take it in his hand.
 Having examined this saber, Ferdinand said it was a Hungarian work: